Close up of the hand of a PHS student holdidng an epee during Fencing class

 Respond to problems and requests for help by:

-1. Using short, simple statements about what change you are requesting and how a student’s behavior is affecting others.
+1. Using short, simple statements about what change you are requesting and how the behavior is affecting others.
 Examples:

-• “Please lower the voices or take your conversation outside as your voices can be heard in the classroom across the hall.”
+• “Please lower your voices or take your conversation outside as your voices can be heard in the classroom across the hall.”

 • “Please don’t tell jokes based on stereotypes here.
 They can make people feel unsafe and unwelcome.”